Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Quantifying hit rate and prediction error in practical sparse regression

-where \(\Phi\) is the cumulative distribution function of the standard normal distribution.
-A detailed derivation is provided in \ref{secsupl-4}.
-This relation defines a fixed-point equation for the hit rate $\pi$; we can estimate $\pi$ by numerically solving \eqref{eq:hitrate} for $\pi$ given the selection rate $p_{\mathrm{sel}}$, the non-zero weight ratio $a$, and the data scale $\gamma = n/d$. \autoref{fig8} visualizes this relation for two data scales, $n/d=0.2$ and $n/d=0.8$.
+A proof is given in \appref{suppl-subsec6}.
+This relation defines a fixed-point equation for the hit rate $\pi$; we can estimate $\pi$ by numerically solving \autoref{eq:hitrate} for $\pi$ given the selection rate $p_{\mathrm{sel}}$, the non-zero weight ratio $a$, and the data scale $\gamma = n/d$. \autoref{fig7}B visualizes this relation for two data scales, $n/d=0.2$ and $n/d=0.8$.
 For a given selection rate $p_{\mathrm{sel}}$, the hit rate $\pi$ increases as the non-zero weight ratio $a$ decreases, and a larger data scale $n/d$ leads to a larger hit rate $\pi$.
 In particular, when $a$ is small (i.e., the mapping is sparse), high hit rates $\pi$ are attainable even at small $p_{\mathrm{sel}}$.

 We next theoretically estimate the prediction error of two models: naive linear regression, which does not perform variable selection, and sparse linear regression, which performs variable selection using a correlation-based filter.
-Under the assumed data generation process (\autoref{fig5}B), we vary the non-zero weight ratio $a$ and the data scale $n/d$, and estimate the corresponding prediction error by using \eqref{eq:pred_error} and \eqref{eq:hitrate}.
+Under the student--teacher model (\autoref{fig5}B), we vary the non-zero weight ratio $a$ and the data scale $n/d$, and estimate the corresponding prediction error by using \autoref{cor:pred_error} and \autoref{thm:hitrate_filter}.
 We fix the noise level at $\sigma = 0.1$ to facilitate comparison across conditions.
-For the sparse model, the selection rate $p_{\mathrm{sel}}$ is set to minimize the estimated prediction error $R$ under \eqref{eq:pred_error} and \eqref{eq:hitrate}. \autoref{fig9} summarizes the theoretical estimates.
+For the sparse model, the selection rate $p_{\mathrm{sel}}$ is set to minimize the estimated prediction error $R$ under \autoref{cor:pred_error} and \autoref{thm:hitrate_filter}. \autoref{fig8}A summarizes the theoretical estimates.
 For naive linear regression, the prediction error decreases steadily with the data scale $n/d$ but remains insensitive to the sparsity $a$, so a single curve suffices; this confirms that the naive model cannot exploit the sparse structure of the data.
 For sparse linear regression, the prediction error decreases as the non-zero weight ratio $a$ becomes smaller.
-These results demonstrate that a practical sparse regression model can translate the sparse structure of the data into substantial accuracy gains and that, when the mapping is sufficiently sparse, it can achieve accurate zero-shot prediction even at small data scales.
+These results suggest that a sparse regression model can leverage the sparse structure of the data to achieve substantial accuracy gains and make accurate predictions even at small data scales when the mapping is sufficiently sparse.